Should Divorce Be The Very Last Option For Women in Destructive Marriages?

 What else should she do?
 Exactly when does she ring the “last option” bell?
 How much is too much?
 When to draw the “last option” line?
 And with whom?

 Abuse is not a normal marriage problem, where two healthy individuals are trying to work out individual and relationship problems.
-Abuse in marriage often involves one person feeling entitled and another serving that entitlement.
+Abuse in marriage often involves one person feeling entitled and another being coerced/obligated to serve the entitlement.

-It involves one person exerting control (directly or indirectly) over another and the other submitting to it or wondering what in the world is going on.
+It involves one person exerting control (directly or indirectly) over another and the other complying/wondering what in the world is going on.

 Abuse, chronic abandonment, criminal behavior, and unrepentant sin are intentional destruction of God’s image-bearers.